thijs-flux/fleet-v2/README.md

 If starting from a clean slate (i.e. no cluster deployed) make sure to delete the terraform state, i.e. `rm terraform.tfstate`, and `terraform init`.
 If the state suggests a cluster exists the kubectl provider will try to work with the kube api (which does not exist without a cluster) or otherwise contact non-existing sockets.
 This can happen when powering down the machine (and thus the cluster) without destroying the terraform state properly (i.e. `terraform destroy -var ...` with the same variables as starting the cluster).
+These errors can list some addresses being unavailable, or some GRPC provider error.